VladPVS/FastSearchLibrary/README.md

 # FastSearchLibrary
 The multithreading .NET library that provides opportunity to fast find files or directories using different search criteria.

 [The MIF](https://github.com/VladPVS/The-MIF "The MIF search tool") file search tool is based on this library.
-You can [try](https://github.com/VladPVS/The-MIF/releases "Download The MIF") it right now.
+You can [try](https://github.com/VladPVS/The-MIF/releases "Download The MIF") it if you want to estimate speed of work right now.
 #### Works really fast.
 Check it yourself!
 ![Downloads](https://img.shields.io/github/downloads/VladPVS/FastSearchLibrary/total.svg)